FREQUENTLY ASKED QUESTIONS

 Reservations are REQUIRED for all groups, including private transports.
-Reserve your spot by calling 1-800-226-6349 at least one day in advance!
+Reserve your spot by calling 1-800-226-6349 in advance!

 Ten minutes before your scheduled time, please arrive at the Trailhead and head into the bike shop to sign in.
 You’ll be outfitted with life jackets and paddles before climbing aboard our vans and riding upriver.
 Your group will be launched and you'll paddle downstream to the Trailhead, ending at your car — no waiting around to be picked up after your trip!